edvin/pillar/docs/concepts/events.md

 return $event instanceof ShouldPublish;
 ```

 You can bind your own policy in the service container (see `pillar.publication_policy.class` in config).
+For more details and alternative policies (publish-all, projector-aware, etc.), see [Publication Policy](../concepts/publication-policy.md).

 ---